convisoappsec/conviso-docs/docs/general/user_management.md

 </div>

-The availble controls exhibited when you click the button:
+The available controls exhibited when you click the button:

 <div style={{textAlign: 'left'}}>